Acausal Modeling and Creating Components

 First, let's start with the connector.
 Modeling physical systems always starts by defining connectors.
 This is because connectors are used to represent the information exchanged by components that interact with each other.

-In Dyad, the connector for an electrical system (think of this as a wire or a pin) would be defined as follows:
+We will define the connector for an electrical system (think of this as a wire or a pin).
+In the dyad

 connector Pin